zsylhr/Splinterlands-Rent-Bot/README.md

 explain:

-4 functions, through setting settings Txt file
+4 functions, through setting settings.txt file
+Function 0 and 2 doesn't need gas
+Function 1 : 1+power/3000 dec
+Function 3 : 2 dec

 Function: 0 --- authorize an account to rent a card to peakmonster.
 Each account can only be authorized once.
 If it has been authorized on the website before, it does not need to be re authorized